jbodika/CART210-glossary/keywords/copyleft.md

 largely present in new media theory.
 When the idea of copyright as it pertained to the digital age came into question, many factors had to be considered.
 Many believe that the claiming of publications is important to maintaining and the identity of the creator (preserving intellectual property), while some believe that in order to create a world in which people feel free to create what they wish, they should have access to any resource at their disposal.
-Stallman's GNU Manifesto thinks of copyleft within the terms of open-source and proprietary software^[SCIDIR], and notes that such developers can use their copyright over the software that they create to claim copyright over publications and projects made in or using that software.
+Stallman's GNU Manifesto thinks of copyleft within the terms of open-source and proprietary software[^SCIDIR], and notes that such developers can use their copyright over the software that they create to claim copyright over publications and projects made in or using that software.
 In the example of GNU, (an open source operating system similar to Linux), the copyleft nature of the system allows users to use software to better suit their needs, rather than being confined by the restrictions of copyrighted tools